vidaud/seta/seta-doc/docs/general/how-runs.md

 After metadata have been harvested and interpreted, the documents must be downloaded and processed.

-The fully automated and repeatable data cleaning mechanism, developed over two years is not perfect and is being constantly improved.
+The fully automated and repeatable data cleaning mechanism, developed over two years is being constantly improved.
 We keep learning the needs and requirements of neural networks to produce quality results.

 The typical process to create a general corpus involves: